WHAT MAKES A GOOD SOLAR SITE?

 Generally, solar arrays in southern Indiana are going to pay for themselves in 8-10 years, while panels are warrantied for 25 years.
 However, every system is different.
 Sending us a copy of your utility bill is the first step in getting a personalized quote for your home or business.

 Online monitoring is standard on all systems.
 With power optimizers, we can monitor production details at the panel level.
 This simplifies ongoing operations and maintenance of the system and makes troubleshooting easy.
-You will have access to system monitoring from any smart phone, computer, or tablet through manufacture’s websites or apps.
+You will have access to system monitoring from any smart phone, computer, or tablet through the manufacturer’s website.